Jules Désiré Colombe: Secretary of national congress of French trade unions in 1894

-In September 1894, a national congress standed at Nantes : it was attended by 21 Bourses (776 trade unions), 30 federations (682 trade unions), and 204 trade unions which sent their own delegates.
+In September 1894, a national congress was held at Nantes : it was attended by 21 Bourses (776 trade unions), 30 federations (682 trade unions), and 204 trade unions which sent their own delegates.
 He was part of the opposants to the political and union line of his party by voting for the organization of a general strike.

 Member of Limoges Congress which created General Confederation of Labour

 The following year, in Limoges, a congress held after the union of workers' organizations achieved in Nantes.
 He was one of its national secretaries.
 Others former members of French Workers' Party were also present in Limoges, for instance : Édouard Treich, secretary of the Federation of Workers' Unions of Limoges (Fédération des syndicats ouvriers de Limoges), Jean-Baptiste Calvignac, miners in Carmaux mining company.
 The General Confederation of Labour (CGT) was founded in 1895, at the Congress of Limoges.